KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/01-Store-your-data-with-KnowPulse.md

 ![Screenshot of main code listing](../fig/Store-your-data-2.png)

 If you are already familar with the standard phenotyping procedures, you can have your raw phenotypic data backup, upload, and download from [here](https://knowpulse.usask.ca/phenotypes/raw/instructions)
-You data is kept confidential with us, unless you choose to publish them.
+You data is kept confidential with us until you are ready to publish them.
 ![Screenshot of main code listing](../fig/Store-your-data-3.png)

 At the end of the season, you can download your data by using R-friendly headers option from KnowPulse.